gagolews/genieclust/.devel/sphinx/weave/timings.md

-Time to perform cluster analysis of a dataset consisting of 1M points in $\mathbb{R}^2$:
+Time to perform a cluster analysis of a dataset consisting of 1M points in $\mathbb{R}^2$: